Injector: Giffard

-The injector was invented by Henri Giffard in early 1850s and patented in 1858, for use on steam locomotives, and patented in the United Kingdom by Sharp, Stewart and Company of Glasgow.
+The injector was invented by Henri Giffard in early 1850s and patented in France in 1858, for use on steam locomotives.
+It was patented in the United Kingdom by Sharp, Stewart and Company of Glasgow.

 After some initial scepticism resulting from the unfamiliar and superficially paradoxical mode of operation, the injector became widely adopted for steam locomotives as an alternative to mechanical pumps.